Plague

 • Plague Fact Sheet, P-42159 (multiple languages): Fact sheet on plague with information on transmission, symptoms, and prevention.

-• Plague: CDC page with general information on symptoms, diagnosis and testing, treatment, and prevention.
+• Plague: CDC (Centers for Disease Control and Prevention) webpage with general information on symptoms, diagnosis and testing, treatment, and prevention.

 This is a Wisconsin disease surveillance category I disease: